survivejs/site/pages/blog/157-dss-interview.md

 ---
-title: 'DSS - Deterministic Style Sheets - Interview with Giuseppe Gurgone'
+title: "DSS - Deterministic Style Sheets - Interview with Giuseppe Gurgone"
 date: 2018-09-05
-headerImage: 'assets/img/dss.png'
+headerImage: "assets/img/dss.png"
-keywords: ['interview', 'styling', 'cssinjs']
+keywords: ["interview", "styling", "cssinjs"]
 ---

 CSS is perhaps one of the most controversial parts of web development.
 For some, it's the favorite, for some the least pleasant part.
 As a result, many solutions have appeared around it to make it more palatable to web developers.